Ohio Turnpike Toll.com

 How much is the Ohio Turnpike from the Pennsylvania border to the Indiana border in 2026?+

 For a Class 1 passenger car: $19.00 westbound or $16.00 eastbound with E-ZPass.
-Cash and Toll By Plate are $27.75 westbound or $23.50 eastbound.
-The trip is 241 miles end to end (Exit 2 to Exit 239), takes roughly 3 hours 30 minutes at the 70 mph posted limit.
+Cash/credit card is $27.75 westbound or $23.50 eastbound.
+The trip is 241 miles end to end, from Eastgate at the Pennsylvania line (Exit 239) to Westgate at the Indiana line (Exit 2), and takes roughly 3 hours 30 minutes at the 70 mph posted limit.

 Why is eastbound cheaper than westbound on the Ohio Turnpike?+